Tokimonsta: Early life

 TOKiMONSTA grew up in Torrance, California.
-Her parents immigrated to the US from South Korea; thus, she is second generation Korean American.
+She is second generation Korean American.
 She was raised by her mother who ran a small business to support their family.
 As a young child, her mother tasked her with classical piano lessons.
-Lee often notes disliking the lessons as a child, though she appreciates the structural foundation it created for her approach to composing and producing.
+Lee has noted disliking lessons as a child, though she appreciates the structural foundation it created for her approach to composing and producing.

 She graduated from University of California, Irvine.
-There she first began producing music, using the Fruity Loops Studio digital audio workstation (DAW).
+While studying, she first began producing music, using the Fruity Loops Studio digital audio workstation (DAW).
 She later progressed to producing using the Ableton Suite as her primary DAW.
 She participated in beat cyphers and battles at Leimert Park's Project Blowed and Low End Theory.
 Upon graduating, she worked for a video game publisher while continuing to make music and perform as a hobby.
-She would later be laid off, due the US economic recession, and decide to pursue music full time.
+She would later be laid off due the US economic recession, and would decide to pursue music full time.

 Career

 Lee was invited to attend the Red Bull Music Academy in London in 2010.
 She was the first woman to sign to Flying Lotus's Brainfeeder label and released her first album, Midnight Menu, in November 2010 on Brainfeeder.
 She was rated the number one Hottest Los Angeles Lady DJ by LA Weekly in December 2010.
 She released the EP Creature Dreams, also on Brainfeeder, in 2011.
 The next year, she released Boom, an 11-track collaborative project with Suzi Analogue as Analogue Monsta.

 In 2013, her second album, Half Shadows, was released on Ultra Records.
 In 2014, she released Desiderium on her own Young Art Records.
 She returned to the Red Bull Music Academy that same year as an alumni lecturer.
 She produced Gavin Turek's You're Invited in 2015 on Young Art Records.
 On September 9, 2015, she announced on Twitter the release of her solo album Fovere and she will be out on tour in support of her new album starting November 9, 2015.

-She is profiled in the 2020 documentary film Underplayed.
+Lee was profiled in the 2020 documentary film Underplayed, in which she elaborated on the issue of diversity in the electronic dance music industry.

 In December 2022, Lee performed at the inaugural LA3C festival at the Hot Import Nights stage alongside EDM artists Freya Fox, DJ Peach, Meirlin, DJ Accia, Lucid Lolo, DJ Rose Gold, and many others.